 Why You Should Put Yourself In Your Client’s Shoes In Your Holistic Or Spiritual Business.
 Common challenges many holistic business and spiritual businesses when they don’t really put themself in their client’s shoes.
 And miss important information that can sabotage their business success.

 Putting Yourself In Your Client’s Shoes Makes You A Better Therapist

 Putting yourself in your client’s shoes doesn’t just make you a better therapist, coach, or healer.
 It can help you become an expert in your industry.

 When you can really identify your client’s biggest pain points and their daily challenges it gives you greater insight into what your ideal clients actually want and actually need.

 Understanding Your Clients Helps You Create The Right Products

 It helps you understand what type of content your ideal clients likely are more likely to engage with.
 What type of products and services they are likely to invest in?
 Even what type of things will encourage them to remain loyal to your business.
 But before you can put yourself in your client’s shoes, you need to be 100% sure who your ideal clients are, and who your soul clients are.

-It’s far easier to put yourself in your clients shoes when you are perfect for each.
-If you are selling courses or products you want to know you are creating the type of course and product your ideal customers will buy.
-Your customers will actually benefit from.
+It’s far easier to put yourself in your client’s shoes when you are perfect for each.
+If you are selling courses or products you want to know you are creating the type of course and product your ideal customers will buy and truly benefit from.
 The more specific you are regarding your ideal audience or even better soul audience, the easier your business and marketing can be.

-Why do you choose one coach or healer over another?
+Why do you choose one healer or coach over another?

 What Is Client Alignment?